With IBM TM1 10.2.2 end of support coming in September 2019 now is an ideal time to consider upgrading to IBM Planning Analytics.

 Hierarchies behave like “virtual dimensions”, enabling you to overcome one of the legacy limitations of TM1 – the need to rebuild cubes to accommodate new analysis dimensions.

-Provided the analysis Hierarchy can be expressed as a roll-up relationship of existing leaf elements, your application becomes more flexible and agile to accommodate evolving business requirements.
+Provided the analysis Hierarchy, your application becomes more flexible and agile to accommodate evolving business requirements.
 Adding a Hierarchy does not require recreating a cube, nor the modification of existing load processes or reports.

 A major performance benefit of Hierarchies is that you can reduce the number of dimensions in an analysis cube, and fewer dimensions increases query performance.
 For every dimension that is removed, at minimum one level is removed from the cube index (the actual number of levels removed depends on the number of N level elements in the dimension).
 The net impact of a smaller index is that a query will require fewer “passes” to retrieve a cell value, resulting in greater query performance.